Be part of the solution.

 Clinical Substance Use Disorder Counselors

-Leaders with expert insight and the clinical experience to deal with co-occuring mental health conditions.
+Leaders with expert insight and the clinical experience to deal with co-occurring mental health conditions.

 Independent Substance Use Disorder Counselors/Supervisors